symfony/symfony-docs/doctrine/lifecycle_callbacks.rst

 Sometimes, you need to perform an action right before or after an entity is inserted, updated, or deleted.
-These types of actions are known as "lifecycle" callbacks, as they're callback methods that you need to execute during different stages of the lifecycle of an entity (e.g. the entity is inserted, updated, deleted, etc).
+These types of actions are known as "lifecycle" callbacks, as they're callback functions that you need to execute during different stages of the lifecycle of an entity (e.g. the entity is inserted, updated, deleted, etc).